 There are also locations around the town of Juliette.
 To the left is the building that stood in for the town grocery store.
 There’s also the cemetery where they placed the fictional plots for Buddy Threadgood and Ruth Jamison.

-You can also spot the barbecue pit and visit First Baptist Church of Juliette, which is really Juliette United Methodist Church.
+You can also spot the barbecue pit where they cooked up something special and visit First Baptist Church of Juliette, which is really Juliette United Methodist Church.